Marketing forCriminal Defense Lawyers

 Demonstrating to your visitors that they’re in the right place means establishing credibility with them early on.

-You need to show that you can help with their query, and if they’re looking to hire a lawyer, that you’re capable of providing the results they’re looking for.
+You need to show that you can help with their query and that you can provide successful case results if they’re looking to hire a criminal defense lawyer.

 Gated content and newsletters (mentioned above) help with this.
-But an effective criminal defense law firm website needs to go beyond this.
+But an effective criminal defense law firm website needs to go beyond that.

 Trust badges